 • SB-1258 Clean Transportation Program: autonomous vehicles.

-Summary: This bill would authorize infrastructure and zero-emission refueling projects that promote the development and use of zero-emission autonomous vehicles, as defined, to be eligible for funding under the program.
-The commission shall collaborate with entities that have expertise in workforce development to implement the workforce development components of this section, including, but not limited to, the California Workforce Development Board, the Employment Training Panel, the Employment Development Department, and the Division of Apprenticeship Standards.
+Summary: This bill would authorize infrastructure and zero-emission refueling projects that expertise in workforce development to implement the workforce development components of this section, including, but not limited to, the California Workforce Development Board, the Employment Training Panel, the Employment Development Department, and the Division of agency to accept cryptocurrency as a method of payment for the provision of government services.